 Visiting the Forbidden City in Beijing

 The first thing I noticed was that although it’s a royal palace, it has nothing to do with the royal residences I had visited in Europe, where luxury is really the main parameter used to measure their power and influence.

-This walled city is considered one of the best examples of Chinese traditional architecture, as it faithfully reproduces the mystical concepts of the Feng Shui, Taoism and Confucianism.
-Ancient Chinese culture believed in a strong harmony between men, nature and the universe, and the Forbidden City was built following the descriptions of heavenly palaces in traditional fairy tales, with areas devoted to enjoy natural phenomena, such as listening to the rain or the wind, traits common to many gardens and pavilions throughout China.
+This walled city is considered one of the best examples of Chinese traditional architecture, as it faithfully reproduces the mystical concepts of Feng Shui, Taoism, and Confucianism.
+Ancient Chinese culture believed in a strong harmony between men, nature, and the universe, and the Forbidden City was built following the descriptions of heavenly palaces in traditional fairy tales, with areas devoted to enjoying natural phenomena, such as listening to the rain or the wind, traits common to many gardens and pavilions throughout China.

 Within the walls of the Forbidden City Beijing, the emperor used to hold official meetings, receive foreign chiefs of states, read, write and host ceremonies.
 In a complex of buildings almost entirely inhabited by women struggling for power and competing for the emperor’s favors, very likely stories of jealousy, plots and vendettas thrived.
 There are rumors that even some nasty affairs such as murder happened behind those walls, and it seems that this was the reason why Mao Zedong refused to live there and decided to close it once the Qing dynasty came to an end.

 Imperial city residence for almost five centuries and to 24 emperors, the Forbidden City was the house of some 9000 people, between servants, guards, eunuchs, concubines, and the royal family.
 All buildings are made of painted wood and all materials were brought from all parts of China.
 To avert the risk of fire, huge cauldrons full of water were scattered all throughout the complex.